RMednis/Stundas-Scraper-New/README.md

 ### Prerequisites
 Your system needs to have Python 3.5 (or newer), [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Geckodriver](https://github.com/mozilla/geckodriver/releases) installed.
 Geckodriver also needs to accessible in the system path on both Windows and Linux.

+We also support exporting timetables/class lists to [Mongodb](https://www.mongodb.com), the configuration for that can be found in the `config.ini` that gets generated on first start.

 #### Ubuntu 19.04
 Install firefox: